nghiattran/Rules-of-thumb/OS/Modern-Operating-Systems.md

 When DMA is used:

 1. The CPU programs the DMA controller by setting its registers so it knows what to transfer and where to transfer to.
 It also issues a command to the disk controller telling it to read data from the disk into its internal buffer and verify the checksum.
-2. The DMA controller initiates the transfer by issuing a read request over the bus to the disk controller
+2. The DMA controller initiates the transfer by issuing a read request over the bus to the disk controller.
-3. Transfer data
+3. Transfer data.
 4. When it completes transfering, the disk controller sends an acknowledgement signal to the DMA controller.
 It also increments memory address to use and decrements the byte count.
 If byte count still > 0, repeat from step 2 to step 4.

 ![alt text](DMA.png "AMD")